LMR employee Scotty walks you through his Fox Body LS engine swap. Swapping to an LS1 Engine may be just what you need!

 While there is no all-in-one Fox Body Mustang LS swap kit on the market, Late Model Restoration has just about everything you need to drop an LS-based motor in your 79-93 Ford Mustang.

-Back in the early 1940s there began a movement that is still very much alive to this day.
+Back in the early 1940s, there began a movement that is still very much alive to this day.
 The quest for speed was an appetite that couldn't be quenched.
 No matter how fast you went you always looked for more ways to have "just a little more".
 The most popular platform to start within that era was the Ford Model A's and Model T's.
 It was easy to understand why these cars were so popular.
 They were readily available and you could pick them up for little to nothing.

 The hobby really took off and went to the next level in the late '50s.
 Chevrolet introduced the legendary small-block V8.
 True it wasn't the first V8 available but it made good power and proved to be somewhat more reliable than the earlier flathead Ford engines.
 The Automotive aftermarket started producing speed parts and it was only a matter of time before the speed junkies realized that the Lightweight Model A was a perfect candidate for the well-performing Small block Chevy.